OWASP/www-project-proactive-controls/docs/archive/2018/c7-enforce-access-controls.md

 # C7: Enforce Access Controls

+!!! warning "New Version of the Control Available!"

+    You are looking at the legacy 2018 version of the OWASP Top 10 Proactive Controls.
+You can find information about the same control within the [OWASP Top 10 Proactive Controls 2024](./../2024/index.md) within [C1: Implement Access Control](./../2024/the-top-10/c1-accesscontrol.md)!

 ## Description

 Access Control (or Authorization) is the process of granting or denying *specific requests* from a user, program, or process.
 Access control also involves the act of *granting and revoking those privileges*.